cosmos/cosmos-sdk/docs/architecture/adr-030-msg-auth-module.md

 }
 ```

+This allows the functionality provided by `msg_authorization` to be used for future inter-module object capabilities
+permissions as described in https://github.com/cosmos/cosmos-sdk.

 ### CLI

 #### `--send-as` Flag

-When a CLI user wants to run a transaction as another user using `MsgExecAuthorized`, they
+When a CLI user wants to run a transaction on behalf of another account using `MsgExecAuthorized`, they
-can use the `--send-as` flag.
+can use the `--send-as` flag to specify the granter's account but signed by the grantee's account as
+specified by the `--from` flag.
 For instance `gaiacli tx gov vote 1 yes --from mykey --send-as cosmos3thsdgh983egh823`
 would send a transaction like this:

 ```go